Transferring Breeding Livestock

 The lease can continue indefinitely or a buy‑out can be arranged after a period of time has passed, or the younger party buys the herd gradually and leases the remainder.
 The lease payments decreases each year as ownership of the herd is transferred to the younger party.

 Breeding livestock also can be gifted, either gradually or all at once.
 The same tax treatment as for gifting machinery applies.
-Gifting also can be combined with a sale, gradual sale or leasing agreement.
+Gifting also can be combined with a sale, gradual sale, or leasing agreement.
+Gifts with a value in excess of the annual gift tax exclusion between individuals may reduce the giver’s estate tax exclusion.
+(Information File Federal Gift Taxes)

 In situations where the younger party has little or no money to invest, he/she may receive a percent of the offspring in exchange for labor.
-The appropriate percent depends on the species of livestock, the costs involved and the type of facilities used (see Information File Livestock Enterprise Budgets for Iowa).
-In general, the share of offspring received each year should be equal to the percent of total production costs represented by the younger party's labor.
+The appropriate percent depends on the species of livestock, the costs involved, and the type of facilities used.
+In general, the share of offspring received each year should be equal to the percent of total production costs represented by the younger party's labor contribution.
+(Information File Livestock Enterprise Budgets for Iowa).